CircuitSetup/Flux-Capacitor_backup/README.md

 ![BTTFN connection](https://github.com/realA10001986/Flux-Capacitor/assets/76924199/93a9c471-d288-4a8f-87df-506ab8d5e619)

-In order to connect your FC to the TCD using BTFFN, just enter the TCD's IP address in the **_IP address of TCD_** field in the FC's Config Portal.
+In order to connect your FC to the TCD using BTTFN, just enter the TCD's IP address in the **_IP address of TCD_** field in the FC's Config Portal.
 On the TCD, no special configuration is required.

 Afterwards, the FC and the TCD can communicate wirelessly and
 - play time travel sequences in sync,